XDarkPhoenixes/Group_10/README.md

  - Video calls
  - GitHub
 <br>
 Since it was difficult to find a slot that meets everyone's schedule, we resorted to catching-up live during class sessions and exchanging messages in our Slack channel.
-GitHub is used for code version control.<br>
+GitHub is used for code version control.
+Saturday tutorial session will also be used to keep track on group progress when members are able to attend and work on certain tasks.<br>
 <br>
 Link to Group 10's public repository: https://github.com/XDarkPhoenixes/Group_10